caterinatasinato/python-projects/README.md

      - The number of podiums (how many times the driver finished in the top three).

 2. **Drivers Standings Function:**
+   - Function: `final_rank_drivers()`
    - Does not take any parameters as input.
+   - Reads race data from a CSV file.
+   - Calculates the total points for each driver.
    - Returns a dictionary consisting of key-value pairs:
      - Key: A string containing the driver's name.
      - Value: An integer representing the total points the driver has accumulated by the end of the World Championship.
    - Saves the standings in a txt file called `Final_Rank_Formula1_2008.txt`.

 3. **Constructors Standings Function:**
+   - Function: `final_rank_teams()`
    - Does not take any parameters as input.
+   - Reads the drivers' standings from the previously generated txt file.
+   - Calculates the total points for each constructor by summing up the points of the drivers racing for the constructor.
    - Returns a dictionary consisting of key-value pairs:
      - Key: A string containing the name of the constructor (Team).
      - Value: An integer representing the total points the constructor has accumulated by the end of the World Championship.
-   - The points accumulated by a constructor (Team) are the sum of the points that the drivers racing for the constructor have accumulated during the year.
-   - Uses the data saved in the previously created txt file.

 ## Data